Bloor GO Station: New entrances

 Dundas West subway station has only a single entrance, on Dundas Street, so passengers connecting to Bloor station must walk eastward for some 200 m along city streets.
 Since the subway platforms happen to extend eastward from the station entrance, a direct tunnel from the GO station to the east end of the subway station would be relatively short.
 In March 2011, when Metrolinx announced the station expansion plans associated with the Georgetown South Project, the second entrance to the station was to have a direct connection to the Dundas West subway platforms.
 In the fall of 2012, when construction began, work did not include an underground TTC connection, which was to be completed instead in 2017.
 However, in March 2016, Metrolinx officials said it would take five years to build a tunnel between the two stations because of the need to expropriate property.

 Metrolinx began proceedings to expropriate necessary properties in September 2017.
 By August 2023, the contract to construct a pedestrian connection between the two stations had been awarded to Kenaidan Contracting Ltd. Construction began in May 2024.
 The project was delayed while Metrolinx and TTC officials negotiated with the owners of Crossways, and as of 2025, no official opening date for the tunnel has been announced.

 Also, Metrolinx will construct a new entrance from Randolph Avenue that will have an entrance pavilion to access a pedestrian tunnel into the station.
 Construction started in July 2023.
+This new tunnel access opened on July 31, 2026.